ezsystems/ezplatform/README.md

 #### Abstract:

 - **Very extensible** — You can extend the application and the content model in many ways.
-- **Future and backwards compatible** — Strong BC policy on data as well as code.
+- **Future and backwards compatible** — Strong backward compatibility policy on data as well as code.
 - **Multi-channel by design** — Strong focus on separation between <sup>semantic</sup> content and design.
 - **Scalable** — Easily scale across multiple servers out of the box.
 - **Future proof** — Uses architecture designed to allow even more content scalability and performance in the future.